 Treatment for GERD is always a challenge.
 There are various options when it comes to treatments for GERD.
-These include medications, lifestyle adjustments, surgery, or a combination of methods and natural treatment
+These include medications, lifestyle adjustments, surgery, or a combination of methods and natural treatments.

-Medications only act as treatments for GERD in the short-term by offering temporary relief of GERD symptoms.
-They are unable to prevent the symptoms from recurring or aid in the healing of an injured esophagus.
-These medications should not be taken regularly as a substitute for prescription medicines, or periods longer than 2 weeks.
+Medications only act as treatments for GERD in the short term by temporarily relieving GERD symptoms.
+They cannot prevent the symptoms from recurring or aid in healing an injured esophagus.
+These medications should not be taken regularly as a substitute for prescription medicines or periods longer than two weeks.
 These medications include H2 blockers and proton pump inhibitors.

-That hurtful feeling behind the ribcage is often more than simple heartburn for patients receiving medicines from the group of Proton Pump Inhibitors.
-The pharmaceutical drugs from this group are well-known and available with or without prescriptions.
+That hurtful feeling behind the ribcage is often more than simple heartburn for patients receiving medicines from the group of proton pump inhibitors.
+The pharmaceutical drugs in this group are well-known and available with or without prescriptions.
 On top of the list of those medicines are Prilosec, Nexium, and Prevacid.
-Brand or generic, these medicines displayed on shelves of pharmacies and can be found in medicine cabinets virtually in each household.
+These medicines, whether brand or generic, are displayed on the shelves of pharmacies and can be found in medicine cabinets virtually in every household.

-What we know and what we need to know about omeprazole and other medicines made from this ingredient?
+What do we know, and what do we need to know about omeprazole and other medicines made from this ingredient?

-In 2002, the mutual earnings for all 10 pharmaceutical syndicates in the Fortune 500 reached $35.9 billion, which is more than the incomes for the rest of 490 companies of this group combined ($34.6 billion).
-In the year 2014, the profit of these drug giants almost doubled.
+In 2002, the mutual earnings for all ten pharmaceutical syndicates in the Fortune 500 reached $35.9 billion, more than the incomes for the rest of the 490 companies of this group combined ($34.6 billion).
+In 2014, the profits of these drug giants almost doubled.

 The PPI group of drugs has been the ideal cash cow for its fabricators.

-Interesting thing is that based on the pharmaceutical patent law of the USA 5 years ago this cash machine should have run dry.
-The official patent on Prilosec supposed to be terminated.
+The exciting thing is that based on the pharmaceutical patent law of the USA five years ago, this cash machine should have run dry.
+The official patent on Prilosec is supposed to be terminated.
 Under standard conditions, that would have initiated the appearance of a generic form on the market.
 But that didn’t occur.

-By filing lawsuits, the manufacturers of Prilosec have accomplished to keep the generics out unleashing while performing a half-a-billion-dollar selling bombardment to transfer people off Prilosec and onto new patent-protected, high-cost analog – Nexium aka Purple Pill.
+By filing lawsuits, the manufacturers of Prilosec have accomplished keeping the generics out while performing a half-billion-dollar selling bombardment to transfer people off Prilosec and onto a new patent-protected, high-cost analog, Nexium, aka Purple Pill.

 New clinical research by scientists at Houston Methodist and Stanford University demonstrates that the group of medicines usually prescribed to combat esophagus reflux, known as omeprazole, significantly raises the risk of heart arrest.
 The omeprazole group of medicines includes well-known brands – Prilosec, Nexium, and Prevacid.

-Earlier researchers have revealed that omeprazole can harm the “Teflon-like” coating of veins and arteries, which is intended to foil a backlog.
-Further acknowledged side effects of Proton Pump Inhibitors comprise vitamin B12 deficiency and vulnerability to fractures of the wrist, hip, and spine.
+Earlier researchers revealed that omeprazole can harm the “Teflon-like” coating of veins and arteries, which is intended to foil a backlog.
+Further acknowledged side effects of proton pump inhibitors comprise vitamin B12 deficiency and vulnerability to wrist, hip, and spine fractures.

-Prilosec, Nexium, and Prevacid prevent stomach coating cells from manufacturing acid, which results in reducing the reflux symptoms, however, the same drugs cause initiations of kidney irritation, swollenness, and tenderness known as interstitial nephritis.
+Prilosec, Nexium, and Prevacid prevent stomach coating cells from manufacturing acid, which reduces reflux symptoms.
+However, the same drugs cause initiations of kidney irritation, swelling, and tenderness known as interstitial nephritis.

-And finally – dementia is the most recent concern.
-New research recently published in New England Medical Journal discovered that elders, who recurrently use PPI, were 45%t more vulnerable to culminate in dementia.
+And finally, dementia is the most recent concern.
+New research recently published in the New England Medical Journal discovered that elders who recurrently use PPI were 45 percent more vulnerable to dementia.

-And it raises the question – How to fight heartburn?
+It also raises the question: How do you fight heartburn?

-Natural medicine may be the right answer to this question.
-As an alternative to using pharmaceutical omeprazole, people have an option to change their standards of living – switch to a low-fat diet, decrease alcohol and coffee consumption and when necessary seek holistic and natural treatment approaches.
+Natural medicine may be the correct answer to this question.
+As an alternative to using pharmaceutical omeprazole, people can change their living standards—switch to a low-fat diet, decrease alcohol and coffee consumption, and, when necessary, seek holistic and natural treatment approaches.

-This also acts as a useful treatment for GERD and normally has the patient changing elements of their lifestyle to avoid factors that lead to or aggravate GERD.
+This also acts as a valuable treatment for GERD and typically involves the patient changing elements of their lifestyle to avoid factors that lead to or aggravate GERD.

 The patient may also change their daily routines.
-They should also watch what they eat and avoid foods that are known to worsen the symptoms of acid reflux.
-Patients should also consume smaller portions of food more frequently during the day, instead of large meals.
+They should also watch what they eat and avoid foods known to worsen the symptoms of acid reflux.
+Patients should also consume smaller portions of food more frequently during the day instead of large meals.

-This is another option when choosing amongst treatments for GERD.
-Surgical procedures are normally taken as a last resort when long-term medical treatments and lifestyle modifications have proved ineffective.
-Before deciding on surgery, the patient needs to consult a gastroenterologist – a physician who specializes in Gastroesophageal disorders.
+This is another option when choosing among treatments for GERD.
+Surgical procedures are usually taken as a last resort when long-term medical treatments and lifestyle modifications have proved ineffective.
+Before deciding on surgery, the patient must consult a gastroenterologist, a physician specializing in gastroesophageal disorders.

-Note; Out of all these treatment options for acid reflux, one of the most effective treatment options without any side effects is the natural treatment option for GERD.
+Note: Out of all these treatment options for acid reflux, one of the most effective without any side effects is the natural treatment option for GERD.

 What is GERD?

-Most people will experience occasional heartburn but millions experience a more serious condition often referred to as GERD, an acronym for gastroesophageal reflux disease.
+Most people will experience occasional heartburn, but millions experience a more severe condition called GERD, an acronym for gastroesophageal reflux disease.

-GERD (Gastroesophageal Reflux Disease), is a very common and irritating condition.
-It can be simply understood as a disorder where stomach content irritates the esophagus.
-Normally, once food reaches the stomach, acids do not come back up the esophagus.
-When this happens, it causes a burning sensation referred to as heartburn, which is very uncomfortable.
+GERD (Gastroesophageal Reflux Disease) is a very common and irritating condition.
+It can be understood as a disorder where stomach content irritates the esophagus.
+Usually, acids do not return to the esophagus once food reaches the stomach.
+When this happens, it causes a burning sensation called heartburn, which is very uncomfortable.

 The precise reason for this disorder is not known.
-Although it is suspected that it may be caused by a combination of several things.
-One of the theories is the lower esophageal sphincter (LES) has an abnormality that causes it not to function properly.
-This could include relaxing when it is not supposed to relax.
-Or it could be due to weak contractions causing it to allow the stomach contents back into the esophagus.
+However, it’s believed that several factors may be contributing to it.
+One of the theories is that the lower esophageal sphincter (LES) has an abnormality that causes it to malfunction.
+This could include relaxing when it is not supposed to.
+Or it could be due to weak contractions, causing it to allow the stomach contents back into the esophagus.

-When we eat and swallow food, the contractions of the esophagus is what moves the food out of the esophagus and into the stomach.
-When there is an interruption in this routine, the esophagus does not function properly and this can cause GERD.
+When we eat and swallow food, the esophagus contractions move the food out of the esophagus and into the stomach.
+When there is an interruption in this routine, the esophagus does not function properly, which can cause GERD.

-It is also known that eating certain food causes GERD.
-There are several foods that should be avoided if you suspect GERD.
+It is also known that eating certain foods causes GERD.
+Several foods should be avoided if you suspect GERD.
 A few of these are: